Harry Reid International Airport Automated People Movers: Blue Line

 The Blue Line is the longest of the three lines and it connects the Terminal 1 building with the satellite D Gate Concourse.
 Similar to the Green Line, the Blue Line consists of two kilometer-long parallel tracks with trams shuttling back and forth between the two stations.
 The Blue Line opened in 1998 when the D Gates Concourse opened and introduced the CX-100 vehicles.
 Each tram on the Blue Line includes three cars, each of which has a capacity of 270 people.
 When the Green Line fleet was replaced, the Blue Line's original AdTranz CX-100 vehicles were also replaced soon after with the current Bombardier Innovia APM 100 vehicles similar to the previous vehicles in early 2009.

 Red Line

 Terminal 3 is connected to the D Gates Concourse via the Red Line.
 Like the two prior lines, the Red Line consists of two tracks, each with a three-car tram shuttling back and forth between the two stations.
 The third line also uses Bombardier Innovia APM 100 vehicles.
-Like The Plane Train at the Hartsfield–Jackson Atlanta International Airport and the DIA Shuttle at Denver International Airport, the line is completely underground.
+Like The Plane Train at the Hartsfield–Jackson Atlanta International Airport and the Automated Guideway Transit System at Denver International Airport, the line is completely underground.